msugar/rust-setup/README.md

-This Devcontainer configuration uses Cody instead of GitHub Copilot.
+This Devcontainer configuration does not use GitHub Copilot.
+If you like, manually install an alternative like [Codeium](https://codeium.com/) or [Cody AI](), for example.